RahimaDev/Polygons__Based_Registration/README.md

 # planar polygons based registration framework by Rahima Djahel(ENPC), Bruno Vallet(IGN) and  Pascal Monasse(ENPC)

-Required dependencies: PCL, Eigen, CGAL,Boost
+# Required dependencies: PCL, Eigen, CGAL,Boost

 Poly_registration: an efficient algorithm to register an indoor and outdoor scan.

-Test:
+# Test:

 ./Poly_registration ../data/indoor_scan.ply ../data/STR_Int.ply  30

 where:

-indoor_scan: the indoor scan
+indoor_scan: the indoor scan.

-STR_Int: indoor points detected from exterior scans
+STR_Int: indoor points detected from exterior scans .

-30 : distance threshold (can be adapted by the users)
+30 : distance threshold (can be adapted by the users).

 to visualize the result: